 Current Status of Bt Technology

-At the end of 2011, an estimated 23.9 million hectares of land were planted with crops containing the Bt gene.
-The following table shows the countries that have commercialized Bt crops, from 1996 to 2011.
+At the end of 2013, an estimated 28.8 million hectares of land were planted with crops containing the Bt gene.
+The following table shows the countries that have commercialized Bt crops and its products, from 1996 to 2013.

 Bt crops are an addition to our arsenal against plant pests.
 With an increasing population and decreasing arable land, it is necessary to exploit all options with as little compromise to produce more crops.
 When used side by side with proper agricultural practices, Bt insect resistance technology can bring many benefits to crops, farmers, and consumers alike.